-

 Discover if Pharmacy is the Career for You

 This program offers a fun and comprehensive learning experience about the diverse career paths in pharmacy from expert pharmacy faculty and practitioners.
 During this program, students will spend five days on the Midwestern University campus learning from Midwestern University faculty, practicing pharmacists, alumni, and current pharmacy students.
-This summer 2023 session will take place on July 31 through August 4, from 9:00am to 3:00pm each day, and will include interactive presentations and small group games.
+This summer 2023 session will take place July 17th thru July 21st, from 9:00am to 3:00pm each day, and will include interactive presentations and small group games.

-The program will likely cover these topics in pharmacy practice:
+The program will cover these topics and more:

 Activities in Pharmacy Practice: